- Is It Normal to Have Blood in Breast Milk?

 - At times, breastfeeding itself can get quite painful due to the blood.
 The best way then is to shift your baby to the other breast or make use of formula temporarily while you pump your breast.
 Pumping is necessary since that allows the breast to heal and maintain the supply to a constant level.
 If bleeding persists, let your doctor know.

 - The breast pump mask should fit your breast properly, and suction should be at a normal level.
 Too much pressure could cause blood vessels to rupture.
 If using your hands, be gentle with your breasts.
 In case the nipples are damaged, undertake measures to accelerate their healing and make sure your baby latches properly after that.

 - If your breasts are engorged and are bleeding as well, get your doctor’s opinion if it continues to be so for more than a week.

-1. Which Foods Can Change the Color of Breast Milk?
+1. Which Foods Can Change the Colour of Breast Milk?

-2. Do I Need to Go to the Doctor if Breast Milk is in Unusual Color?
+2. Do I Need to Go to the Doctor if My Breast Milk Is in an Unusual Colour?

 3. Can I Store Breast Milk Containing Blood?

 As long as the milk is refrigerated properly to prevent the growth of bacteria, the milk is safe for the baby.
 Also, long-term storage changes the taste of the milk due to the iron present in the blood, which might not be accepted by the baby.

 4. Is Blood in Baby’s Poop a Sign of Blood in Breast Milk?